522 FW 19,

 d.
 Cooperative farming or grazing arrangements.
 Cooperative farming or grazing arrangements are when a grantee allows an agricultural producer to farm or graze livestock on part of the grantee’s land.
 The grantee designs the farming or grazing activities to advance their fish or wildlife management objectives for the benefit of the sporting public and the resource.

 For information on the specific content of this chapter, contact the Division of Federal Assistance.
-For additional information regarding this Web page, contact Krista Holloway in the Division of Policy and Directives Management at Krista_Holloway@fws.gov.
+For additional information regarding this Web page, contact Krista Bibb in the Division of Policy and Directives Management at Krista_Bibb@fws.gov.